 When Putin and Medvedev once again put succession on the table by declaring they would switch positions for the 2011 - 2012 election cycles as their popularity was weakening in the wake of the 2008 - 2009 financial crisis, a new political opening emerged when slapdash efforts to boost the United Russia Party's vote through fraud and crude pressure in the December 2011 Duma election sparked massive protests in Moscow and other major cities.
 The regime's initial response, interestingly enough, was not an immediate crackdown but instead a retreat.
 Controls on media were relaxed, and opposition figures previously denied coverage appeared as commentators or even the subjects of neutral news coverage.
 Video cameras were installed in virtually all polling places for the 2012 presidential election.
 Direct contested elections, at least of some sort, were restored for governors.
 And rules for registering parties were relaxed, resulting in many opposition forces gaining official recognition.
 Once Putin was safely reelected and the "new" old patron once again firmly in place, the regime took a decidedly more authoritarian turn.
-Those who had ventured the furthest in flirting with opal connections and personalized rewards Henry E.

-position politics from 2008 to 2012, such as oligarch Mikhail Prokhorov, increasingly found themselves under pressure to fall more firmly back into line, especially after 2014, when Putin's popularity soared into the stratosphere.
+Those who had ventured the furthest in flirting with opposition politics from 2008 to 2012, such as oligarch Mikhail Prokhorov, increasingly found themselves under pressure to fall more firmly back into line, especially after 2014, when Putin's popularity soared into the stratosphere.

-It is not impossible for Russia to escape the social equilibrium of patronalism in the foreseeable future.
+t is not impossible for Russia to escape the social equilibrium of patronalism in the foreseeable future.
 What might a nonpatronal or "low-patronalism" Russia look like?
-In general, it would be a country where individuals coordinated their activities around formal rules and laws as a matter of course; where violators would routinely suffer either legal or social sanction regardless of their personal connections; where people's personal convictions on broad policy issues would normally trump the interests of their networks; where merit according to formalized criteria would typically overrule personal or family ties when a valued position is at stake; where revelations of corruption are shocking rather than wryly accepted as the norm; and where people would frequently join and contribute money to organizations led by people to whom they have no extended personal connection but with whom they share certain values or valued characteristics.
+In general, it would be a country where individuals coordinated their activities around formal rules and laws as a matter of course; where violators would routinely suffer either legal or social sanction regardless of their personal connections; where people's personal convictions on broad policy issues would normally trump the interests of their networks : where merit according to formalized criteria would typically overrule personal or family ties when a valued position is at stake; where revelations of corruption are shocking rather than wryly accepted as the norm; and where people would frequently join and contribute money to organizations led by people to whom they have no extended personal connection but with whom they share certain values or valued characteristics.

 This would certainly be a very different Russia, though it would not necessarily be a democratic one.
 Nazi Germany, to take perhaps the most extreme example, was not organized on patronalistic principles.
 And to offer a much more benign example, Lee Kuan Yew successfully broke Singapore's patronalistic equilibrium, making it one of the least corrupt countries in the world, but the regime he created shows how formal rules and policy commitments can underpin authoritarianism.
 The majority of low-patronalism countries from Canada to Sweden, however, are liberal democracies.
-Indeed, to be a fully liberal democracy surely requires that formal procedures trump the politics of personto make such a transition from patronalism, its prospects for full democratization would radically improve.
+Indeed, to be a fully liberal democracy surely requires that formal procedures trump the politics of personal connections and personalized rewards Henry E. and punishments.12 Thus, if Russia were Hale to make such a transition from patronalism, its prospects for full democratization would radically improve.

 What are the chances that Russia could realize such a transition?
-The chief problem is that patronalism is not simply a habit that a good media campaign could get peoand punishments.
-Thus, if Russia were realize such a transition?
 The chief problem is that patronalism is not simply a habit that a good media campaign could get people to kick.
 Instead, it is much better understood as a complex, deeply entrenched equilibrium in how people relate to one another when it comes to political activity.
 Accordingly, it can be very difficult to shift the realm of politics to a different equilibrium.